Artist: Lester McFarland & Robert Gardner

 Pop Stoneman [Ernest Stoneman solo]

-Mac & Bob [as Midnight On The Stormy Sea; they might have released it under their full names (Lester McFarlane & Robert Gardner) for Vocalion in 1926]
+Mac & Bob [as Midnight On The Stormy Sea; the same two who released the original under their full names (Lester McFarland & Robert Gardner)]

 Blue Sky Boys [as Midnight On The Stormy Sea]